-Class Participation: 10%
+Class Participation

 Class participation does not just mean attending classes, it means taking part regularly in class discussions, volunteering solutions & ideas, and actively participating in group or individual exercises.
-It is important to come to class prepared, having read the assigned readings and ready to discuss them and answer questions pertaining to the readings.
-Expect pop quizzes 3-5 questions based on the readings.
+It is important to come to class prepared, having read the assigned readings and ready to discuss them.
 Be sure to speak up in class.
 Share your ideas, questions and point of view with the class.
 Discussion and debate are ways of assuring your understanding and can add valuable perspective.
 Let's have a dialog, not a lecture.
-Participation, class contribution and quizzes will account for 10% of your final grade.
+Participation and class contribution will account for 10% of your final grade.

-Individual Written Assignments: 20%
+Written Assignments: